 LU is one of the oldest online colleges in the United States and has provided accessible courses since 1985.
 The school presents students with virtual classroom environments that offer flexible schedules and an eight week format and accepts a large amount of program hour transfers from varying accredited institutions.

 LU conducts its master of science in criminal justice – forensic psychology program completely online and provides college credit for learners with military backgrounds.
 Students can expect to enroll in courses such as fundamentals of forensic psychology, crisis intervention in law enforcement, and criminal justice program evaluation.
 LU’s master’s in forensic psychology online requires 18 hours of core courses, 12 hours of forensic psychology cognate, and six hours dedicated to a thesis or elective courses.
 The program trains current and potential criminal justice professionals in the application and administration of various psychological techniques.
 Potential career options include criminal justice education, forensic science technician, and intelligence analyst for students studying in this field.

-Liberty University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Liberty University Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 5. University of North Dakota